Organizing Check-In Flow at Your Event: Attended Registration, Self-Service Kiosks, and Everything In-Between

 And lastly, if you decide to go with self-service kiosks, it’s unlikely that it is going to be your only check-in method.
 You’ll always need at least one human-operated registration point to handle “problematic” check-in cases, to replace lost badges, to serve as a fallback, and to manage other registration and check-in needs that require a human touch.
 Thus, the registration flow you’re aiming for is likely a hybrid one: providing self-service check-in for the majority of your attendees while also offering human-operated check-in points for those who, for various reasons, cannot use the kiosks.

-When you approach a badging company or a hardware dealer for renting or buying your hardware, you will be offered a multitude of choices, and the number of choices can seem very overwhelming.
+When you approach a badging company or a hardware dealer for renting or buying your hardware, you will be offered a multitude of choices, and the number of options can seem very overwhelming.
 There are some great choices, but it is very easy to make a mistake here.

-You will need to use one of the ink-jet color printer options, either Epson CW-3500 printers with fan-fold paper, or Swiftcolor or Canon printers using high-density paper or even plastic.
-This is the most expensive option, but is also by far the most flexible one.
+You will need to use one of the inkjet color printer options, either Epson CW-3500 printers with fan-fold paper, or Swiftcolor or Canon printers using high-density paper or even plastic.
+This is the most expensive option but is also by far the most flexible one.

-Option 2: Attendees should have badges in different designs (colors) for different attendee groups, empty badge templates will be pre-printed in advance, and attendees will need to know which self-service check-in station they are supposed to use based on their attendee group.
+Empty badge templates will be pre-printed in advance, and attendees will need to know which self-service check-in station they are supposed to use based on their attendee group.

 Your attendees will need to know which self-service check-in station to go to, so there is some explaining work for you to do in this scenario.
 You can use thermal printers here, either the budget-friendly Zebra, Brother, and Dymo options, or more premium-like Zebra ZD621 printers.

 You have questions?
-Talk to us.

 In our team, we have 22 grown-ups, 2 babies, 4 dogs, 2 cats, and 0 bots.
 We know a whole lot about event management, event planning, event registration, check-in kiosks, and similar topics.
 And we'll be happy to talk to you!

-Contact us
+Contact us !

 Recap